 Cadets in Year 3 (NS3) learn aviation fundamentals and actually go flying after using a flight simulator in class.
-They also learn advanced citizenship and leadership skills, have an intro to naval engineering, and learn to lead and manage events.
+They also learn advanced citizenship and leadership skills, intro to naval engineering, and learn to lead and manage events.

 WILL I BE IN THE ARMED FORCES OR WILL I HAVE TO GO INTO THE SERVICE?

 Of course NOT!
 There is absolutely no obligation of any kind, and most students have no interest in going into the military after graduation.
 For those who are interested, however, there are some very real benefits, like going in at a higher pay grade if you complete NJROTC or having more opportunities to go to the service academies or to college ROTC programs.